 Taragui Yerba Mate is another authentic loose leaf yerba mate product that is imported straight from South America.
 It has a smooth, more mellow flavor and is very well-suited for everyday consumption.

-When it comes to pre-packaged tea bags of yerba mate, Guayaki Traditional Yerba Mate is a top contender.
+When it comes to pre-packaged tea bags of yerba mate, Ecoteas Yerba Mate is a top contender.

 Its organically-sourced yerba mate leaves are grown in the rainforests of South America, and users love its earthy, grassy taste.
 Though some people prefer loose leaf yerba mate, if you like the convenience of tea bags, there’s no better choice.